GeekChicGoddess/react-meetup/README.md

 import backupPeople from './people.json';
 ```

-`people.json` is just a JSON file with the results from a call to the random user API. we import it as a variable so, if anything fails, the component still has some fallback data to parse and display.
+`people.json` is just a JSON file with the results from a call to the random user API.
+We import it as a variable so, if anything fails, the component still has some fallback data to parse and display.

 The rest of our component is pretty basic.
 We render a ```PersonList``` component, but instead of passing it something from ```this.props```, we give it ```this.state.data``` instead.